okta/okta-aws-cli/README.md

 "Add provider".
 In the add provider form select "OpenID Connect".
-Set the "Provider URL" to the issuer URL from the Okta API Authorization Servers list for your custom authorization server (example: https://[your org].okta.com/oauth2/[custom auth server id]).
-Set the "Audience" value the "Audience" value established during the Okta custom authorization server set up.
+Set the "Provider URL" to the issuer URL from the Okta API Authorization Servers list for your custom authorization server (example: https://[your org].okta.com/oauth2/[custom auth server id or default]).
+Set the "Audience" value the "Audience" value listed for the authorization server in the Okta panel.

-After the IdP is created note it's ARN value and assign IAM Roles to the IdP.
+After the IdP is created note it's ARN value.
+Any IAM roles that need to be associated with the IdP need to have a trust relationship established on the role of the `sts:AssumeRoleWithWebIdentity` action type.
+Also not the ARNs of these roles for later use.
-Also note those Role values.

 ## Configuration
 ### Global settings